 Observing Program Planning Tools:

 Aaron Clevenson, one of the AL National Observing Program Coordinators, has created two tools designed to help Astronomical League members manage their progress with the AL observing programs.
 One is a monthly publication (in Microsoft Word) that highlights objects by observing club that are visible in the evening sky that month.
 It is called "What's Up Doc?".
 The other is a large spreadsheet (in Microsoft Excel 2000) that lets you set your observing Latitude and Longitude as well as the Universal Time of your observation session and it will tell you information on which object for the various AL observing programs are visible.
 It lists the object from highest Altitude to lowest.
 IT has information on over 2100 objects and all of the AL Observing Programs.
-It is called "What's Up Tonight, Doc?".
-To get copies of the latest versions of these documents, please go to the What's Up Doc? website.
+It is called "What's Up Tonight, Doc?" (soon to be released).
+To get copies of the monthly list, please go to the What's Up Doc? website.